kunstaytrue/newstuff/README.md

 (Notible changes)

-The service page , and the about page is different to how i had initailly presented it in the wireframe
+The service page , contact and the about page is different to how i had initailly presented it in the wireframe

 Part 2 references